l-priebe/XCUITestAgent/README.md

 ## Supported Interactions

-XCUITestAgent, powered by the LLM, supports a wide range of UI interactions to automate your tests effectively.
+XCUITestAgent, powered by LLMs, supports a wide range of UI interactions to automate your tests effectively.
 The following interactions are supported:

 ### 1. **Tapping**
    The agent can simulate a tap on any UI element, such as buttons, links, or images.
 The element **does not** need to have an accessibility label or identifier!